kenzokravin/ping-pong/README.md

 # ping-pong
-ping pong game using three.js.
+Ping Pong game using three.js and Rust.

 Rust backend logic (WebSockets + Rapier3D phys engine for validation)

 First exploration into Rust.

+Serves as a test for implementing WebSockets using Rust and validating physics using Rapier3D.